Convex-Dev/design/papers/glossary.md

 ## Data Object

-A Convex Data Object is a first-class unit of information in the decentralised Convex system.

-Data Objects include:

-* Primitive values (numbers, strings, symbols, binary Blobs)
-* Data Structures representing composites of many values (including other data structure)
-* Executable CVM code
-* Some special objects used by the CVM

-Data Objects may be processed by code within the CVM, and are the fundamental building blocks for on-chain systems.

-## Dapp
+## DApp

-A Dapp is a decentralised application.
+A dApp is a decentralised application.

 We can distinguish between two forms of Dapp:

-- **Pure Dapp** - the Dapp consists only of client code and on-chain implementation (i.e. the Dapp depends on the Convex network and nothing else).
+- **Pure dApp** - the Dapp consists only of client code and on-chain implementation (i.e. the Dapp depends on the Convex network and nothing else).
 Such Dapps are simple to build and maintain, and minimise the risk of relying on centralised systems
-- **Hybrid Dapp** - the Dapp uses client code, on-chain-implementation and one or more off-chain servers.
+- **Hybrid dApp** - the Dapp uses client code, on-chain-implementation and one or more off-chain servers.
 This is more complex to build and maintain, but is necessary if additional servers are required (e.g. to store private information, or to integrate with external systems)

 ## Digital Signature

 A cryptographic technique where a piece of data

-Technically, digital signatures in Convex use the Ed25519 algorithm.
-The data that is signed is the Object ID of a CVM Data Object (which in turn is the SHA3-256 hash of the Encoding)
+Digital signatures in Convex use the Ed25519 algorithm.
+The data that is signed is the Value ID of a CVM Data Object (which in turn is the SHA3-256 hash of the Encoding)

 ## Encoding